 X. conspiracy to engage in hazing or participation in hazing of another.

 When student behavioral problems occur, the University employs a team problem-solving approach.
-The Directors of Residential Services, Equal Opportunity, Student Health and Counseling Services, Center for Student Empowerment, University Relations, and the Chief of Police join the assistant and associate vice presidents for student affairs weekly to review Residence Hall Incident Reports filed by living group advisors and hall managers, as well as campus police reports which cover both on- and off-campus students.
+The Directors of Residential Services, Equal Opportunity, Student Health and Counseling Services, University Relations, and the Chief of Police join the assistant and associate vice presidents for student affairs weekly to review Residence Hall Incident Reports filed by living group advisors and hall managers, as well as campus police reports which cover both on- and off-campus students.
 This problem-solving team then deals with student behavioral problems which constitute violations of this Code.

 The problem-solving team works together to suggest intervention strategies which are considered to be most appropriate and effective for eliminating specific negative student behaviors.

 Incidents which come to the attention of the problem-solving team may be addressed in one of the following ways:

 1. no action;

 2. informal meetings with relevant University officials;

 3. referral to the residence hall arbitration council for resolving certain disputes within the residence halls;